sprintui/SprintUi-Framework/docs.md

    - If `pages/404.suip` exists, it’s shown for unknown routes.
    - If not, SprintUI uses a minimal fallback.

-2. **Loading**:
-   - You can define a `pages/loading.suip` (or other config) to show while waiting for page load.
-If none is found, a default “Loading...” text is used.

-As of **v1.8** and higher, you can fully customize them in plain `.suip`.
-They should not include heavy custom CSS unless you add it via `<UseStyles>`.

 ---

 ## 13. Deployment (Apache Example)